Varshithvhegde/car_rental_project/README.md

 - Admin can delete a reservation by clicking the delete button.
 - Admin can view feedback by clicking the view button.

+## Project Report

+- The project report is stored in a folder called project report.
+- Report consists of the following:
+    - Introduction
+    - Literature Review
+    - Methodology
+    - Result
+    - Conclusion
+    - References
+- The project report is written in Microsoft Word.
+- The project repot has flow chart, ERD, and UML diagram.

 ##  License